SDEV-NAIT/class-instructor-contributor-guide/README.md

 For us all to have a consistent environment teaching it would be fantastic to have some guidelines on how to contribute to primary course repositories (for those that have them).

+**IMPORTANT NOTE: There should be ONE primary course repository per course, no forks, no copies, just a single repository (plus assignment template repositories)**

 This is an attempt at creating consistency so we can dive into a new course and know exactly what we need and where to go.

 *Please make a pull request to update this document if you have any suggestions or changes.*